R.C. Mechelen

 Racing Club Mechelen, or Racing Club Malines, was a Belgian professional basketball club from the city of Mechelen, Belgium.
 It was the men's basketball section of K.R.C.
 Mechelen.
-For sponsorship reasons, the club was also known as Maes Pils for a long time.
+For sponsorship reasons, the club was also known as Maes Pils from the 1970s until the 1990s.

 History

+Founded in the 1940, the basketball section of KRC Mechelen obtained the number 71.
+The greatest period of the club was in the second part of the 20th century competing against other powerful clubs like RC Mechelen, Antwerpse BC and Bus Fruit Lier from the largest cities of the Antwerp Province.